Lenddo/php-lenddo/README.md

 PartnerToken has the following arguments:

-1. **client_id** - this is the client id that you're posting the token for.
-This must match the client_id you use in the **CommitPartnerJob** step.
+1. **APPLICATION_ID** - this is the client id that you're posting the token for.
+This must match the APPLICATION_ID you use in the **CommitPartnerJob** step.

 2. **provider** - this is the token provider.
 Valid values are as follows: